Teaches and validates the key tasks needed to become a full-time Linux administrator

 This offering is geared toward Windows system administrators, network administrators, and other system administrators who are interested in supplementing current skills or backstopping other team members, in addition to Linux system administrators who are responsible for these tasks:

 - Configuring, installing, upgrading, and maintaining Linux systems using established standards and procedures

 - Managing systems for monitoring system performance and availability

 - Writing and deploying scripts for task automation and system administration

 Successful completion of Red Hat System Administration I (RH124) is recommended.

 What You Will Learn

-As a result of attending this course, students should be able to perform the key tasks needed to become a full-time Linux administrator.
-Students will be introduced to more advanced administrative topics, such as storage management using LVM, SELinux management, and automated installation.
-This course goes deeper into enterprise Linux administration, including file systems and partitioning, logical volumes, SELinux, firewall configuration, and troubleshooting.
+As a result of completing this offering, you should be able to perform and validate the key tasks needed to become a full-time Linux administrator.
+You will be introduced to more advanced administrative topics, such as storage management using LVM, SELinux management, and automated installation.
+This offering goes deeper into enterprise Linux administration, including file systems and partitioning, logical volumes, SELinux, firewall configuration, and troubleshooting.